 - AUTOSAR “runnables” are parts — software functions — of the SCADE model, that will be the running software, they are synchronized with SCADE Suite.
 As the synchronization is bi-directional, it ensures full consistency at any time between the software architecture and the implementation interfaces

 - The embedded software model behavior is designed in SCADE Suite and the ISO 26262 certifiable code is automatically produced with SCADE Suite KCG code generator, by the software engineering teams

 - Using that generated code, and additional AUTOSAR architecture level information, the AUTOSAR compliance wrapping code is also automatically generated by the SCADE Automotive Package, and used by the system/software integration teams to deploy on the AUTOSAR platform

 I encourage you to learn more about AUTOSAR and the SCADE Automotive Package by having a quick look at this demo video.

 Such a model-based approach to automotive system and embedded software design promises a range of benefits, including a significant increase in the productivity of engineering staff.
 As designers rely on an advanced tool to manage their code generation and verification tasks, new systems architectures can be launched much more rapidly.

 Just as automotive electronics capabilities have advanced rapidly, the solutions used to design electronics systems should also reflect the latest thinking and best-in-class technology.
 Already proven effective in mission-critical applications such as aviation, nuclear power and rail transportation, ANSYS SCADE model-based solutions for generating control software code can now be applied in the global automotive industry.
 In the race to perfect autonomous vehicles, the new level of speed and efficiency enabled by such tools can help separate the leaders from the followers.

-Join us for a webinar on March 7 to learn more about AUTOSAR and ANSYS SCADE 18.
+Watch this on-demand webinar to learn more about AUTOSAR and ANSYS SCADE 18.